Performance

 • Cheap and Fast: By using batch mode, you can merge groups of pull requests simultaneously.
 This reduces CI runs but merges pull request that are not tested individually.
 There is therefore a theoretical risk than a hidden failure is merged, while the whole batch passes the CI.

-Determining the Right Configuration for Speculative Checks and Batching
+Determining the Right Configuration for Parallel Checks and Batching

-Section titled Determining the Right Configuration for Speculative Checks and Batching
+Section titled Determining the Right Configuration for Parallel Checks and Batching

 2. Queue Latency: Consider the typical wait time in the queue for a PR.
 Aim for settings that reduce this latency, but be mindful of the trade-offs.
 Reducing latency might lead to increased CI consumption or decreased reliability.